HYPA: Efficient Detection of Path Anomalies in Time Series Data on Networks

 \section{Introduction}

-Anomaly detection refers to the problem of finding ``patterns in data that do not conform to a well defined notion of normal behaviour,'' \cite{chandola2009anomaly}.
-The importance of anomaly detection techniques rests on the fact that such anomalous patterns may carry important meaning.
-Examples include anomalous usage or traffic patterns used to detect cyberattacks, anomalous sensor readings that may identify imminent faults in technical systems, or anomalous transactions patterns used to detect fraud and compliance violations in financial systems.
-In order to assess which data represent ``anomalies'', we must define what we consider ``normal behaviour'' in the particular system under study.
-Given this baseline of ``normal behaviour'', we must develop methods to efficiently assess which instances in the data exhibit deviations from this baseline.
-Lastly, we need techniques to argue which of those observed deviations are \emph{significant} given the fluctuations and randomness contained in data.
+Anomaly detection refers to the problem of finding ``patterns in data that do not conform to a well-defined notion of normal behavior'' \cite{chandola2009anomaly}.
+The importance of anomaly detection techniques rests on the fact that anomalous patterns may carry valuable meaning.
+Examples include anomalous usage or traffic patterns used to detect cyberattacks, anomalous sensor readings that may identify imminent faults in technical systems, or anomalous transaction patterns used to detect fraud and compliance violations in financial systems.
+In order to assess which data represent ``anomalies'', we must define what we consider ``normal'' behavior in the particular system under study.
+Given this baseline of ``normal'' behavior, we need methods to efficiently assess which patterns in the data exhibit deviations from this baseline.
+Finally, we need techniques to argue which of those observed deviant patterns are \emph{significant} given the fluctuations and randomness contained in data.